 Can a Canadian law firm just use ChatGPT instead?

-ChatGPT Team and Enterprise offer contractual non-training commitments, but neither offers Canadian data residency by default.
+ChatGPT Business and Enterprise offer contractual non-training commitments, but neither offers Canadian data residency by default.
 Pasting privileged content into a free ChatGPT account is the failure mode the LSO 2024 white paper flags.
 For a firm that wants a general-purpose AI tool, Copilot is the safer Canadian default because the tenant residency story is more mature.
 Our general Copilot vs ChatGPT vs Claude comparison covers the trade-offs.

 How do these tools integrate with NetDocuments or iManage?